 Any original item made of fiber.
 Examples include but are not limited to fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
 Original cross-stitched, knitted, or crocheted items belong in this Fiber class.
-Non-original cross-stitched, knitted, or crocheted items should be entered in Heritage Arts.
-Machine knitted items are not appropriate for this class.
+Non-original cross-stitched, knitted, or crocheted items are not appropriate for this class.